nandabritto/PP5/README.md

 1. Homepage jumbotron

-  + A brief explanation about the store with a button link to products page
+  + A brief explanation about the store with a button link to the products page

 <img width="400" src="media/readme/features_ss/home_jumbotron.jpg">